marcushennig/spinning-top/README.md

 A window opens showing a spinning cone.
 The arrow keys are not used; the simulation simply runs with the configured parameters.
 To experiment with different motions edit the initial conditions in `SpinningTopSimulation` and rebuild.

-Make sure the JOGL native libraries are available on your system when running the program.
+LWJGL bundles the required native libraries so no additional setup is needed when running the program.

 ## Physics background